-Maths teaching takes a variety of forms: arithmetic Maths meetings (aka.
-‘We Love Maths’ & ‘We will rock Maths’) and the daily Maths lesson develop a secure understanding of mathematical concepts and skills; cross-curricular lessons give children a chance to use these skills for a real purpose; Wonder Maths applies their philosophy skills to a Mathematical concept and helps them to understand that there isn’t always a right answer.
+Maths teaching takes a variety of forms: arithmetic sessions and Maths meetings (aka.
+‘We Love Maths’ & ‘We will rock Maths’) and the daily Maths lesson develop a secure understanding of mathematical concepts and skills; cross-curricular lessons give children a chance to use these skills for a real purpose; Big Question, Problem-Solving & Investigation sessions encourage children to explore, question and understand that there isn’t always a right answer.
 Throughout the week all children have opportunities to both develop their ability to work independently and to work collaboratively, discussing their ideas in pairs or groups.

 We use a range of models and images to help children develop a firm understanding of mathematical concepts.
 Our Calculations Policy shows how we teach each mathematical operation, the steps they progress through, ways of modelling each and the key vocabulary.
 We have added an extra section on Fractions to show how to model this particular tricky area of Maths.
 These policies ensure a consistent approach across the classes and parents may also find these documents useful when supporting at home.

 How can I help my child at home?

 Our Maths Essentials set out the core facts and skills that children need to succeed in each year group alongside ideas for activities you can do.
 These can all be easily practised at home.
 Our End of Year Expectations booklets give more detail as to the what children should be able to do by the end of each school year.
 The following websites are also useful:

 - Purple Mash (see class teacher for your child’s log-in)

 - Cool Maths 4 Kids Games

 - Maths Glossary for Parents